-In this example, we build a machine learning model to detect fraud in credit card transactions.
+In this example, we develop a machine learning model to detect fraudulent credit card transactions.

 Contents